hapax/hapax.github.io/assets/reality.md

 moving parts, to mere cause and effect, and thereby empties it of meaning.
 But I think the opposite is true: it makes it full.
-The 19 stars which form the constellation we call Orion, for instance, have a rich history of human interpretation.
+The 19 stars which form the constellation we call Orion, for instance, have a long and rich history of human interpretation.
 To the ancient Babylonians, these stars represented Anu, the heavenly shepherd and chief of the gods; to the ancient Egyptians, it was the destination of the pharaoh's spirit after death; it was a giant to the Arab astronomers;